nestoralonso/recetas-redux/README.md

 - Uses a special superset of javascript called JSX that allows you to use your previously learned javascript tricks without having to learn a new template language.
 - Its based on components (not to be confused with web components), this motivates you to write reusable components that are shared in various screens of your app.
 - It encourages unidirectional flow of data and stateless components.
 In this way there is only one source of truth in your app and all the relevant components read it from there.
 One challenge in this is approach is that one little component want to change the state of a parent component it must communicate its intention though event callbacks all the way up, to deal with this issue Facebook created a companion architecture called *Flux* that put a central bureaucrat called the *Store* in charge of modifying the state of the app, so all the components that want to update the state have to pass an *Action* to it and then the *Store* will update its self and notify its subscribers.

+## TODOS
+- [x] Put some material-ui goodness
+- [] Add redux-thunk to deal with the asynchronous data
+- [] Add some responsive styling
+- [] Update the data model to deal with the ingredients